aws/aws-parallelcluster/docs/source/getting_started.rst

 Installing cfncluster
 =====================

-The current working version is cfncluster-0.0.16.
+The current working version is cfncluster-0.0.17.
 The CLI is written in python and uses BOTO for AWS actions.
-You can install the CLI with the following command:
+You can install the CLI with the following commands, depending on your OS.

 Linux/OSX
 ---------